sor8sh/Sentiment-Classification/README.md

 ---

-A binary sentiment classification on movie reviews using 4 classifiers:
+A binary sentiment classification of full sentences on movie reviews using 4 classifiers:
 - Naive Bayes
 - Decision Tree
 - Maximum Entropy